ibm-cloud-docs/FileStorage/ordering-snapshots.md

    Discounts are applied when the order is processed.
    {: note}

-8. Check the **I have read the Service Description and agree to the terms therein** box and click **Place Order**.
+8. Check the box to confirm that you read and understood the terms and conditions and click **Place Order**.
 Your snapshot space is provisioned in a few minutes.

 ## Ordering Snapshot space from the SLCLI
 {: #ordersnapshotCLI}